xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 $Ax - b = 0$
 </center>

-Since $Ax$ is _exactly_ equal to $b$; $Ax$ is the same vector as to $b$.
+Since $Ax$ is _exactly_ equal to $b$ in the 2-point case, we can solve this matrix equation fairly directly; when there's a unique, perfect solution $Ax$ is the same vector as to $b$.
 We were able to find a unique line with $m$ and $b$ through them, no?
 Just as we were able to solve the system of linear equations before, we can easily solve this with matrix inverses:

 <center>
 $A^{-1}b = x$